pippinbarr/pippinbarr.github.io/content/audio/gamething-season-7/index.md

 ---
 title: "GAMETHING, Season 7: noclip"
-date: 2023-09-26
+date: 2024-01-30
 description: Season 7 of GAMETHING, my podcast with David Wolinsky, is about noclip!
-We're walking through walls!
+Come walk through walls with us!
 listimage: images/gamething-season-7-icon.png
 draft: false
 parenthetical: "with David Wolinsky"
 link: "https://gamething.life"
-tags: ["inprogress", "project", "podcast"]
+tags: ["project", "podcast"]
 ---

 HOW ARE YOU EVEN SEEING THIS?